 What were the most meaningful takeaways from your internship experience?
 How did it enrich you professionally and/or personally?

 I have definitely really enjoyed it, having decided to pursue it again and again – it nurtured my little travel bug.
-I think going from a very structured semester program to a more open-ended program during the summer in India helped me grow confidence in my ability to speak foreign languages and navigate a foreign country, helping me figure out things like how to get money, and how to negotiate in a new environment.
+I think going from a very structured semester program to a more open-ended program during the summer in India helped me grow confidence in my ability to speak foreign languages, and navigate a foreign county, helping me figure out things like how to get money, and how to negotiate in a new environment.
 The study abroad program is different because you have the university to support you, which makes the transition a little bit less difficult.
 Overall, each experience built my confidence in living and working abroad and interacting with new people.

 My name is Elizabeth Miller and I’m a senior double-majoring in International Studies and English, and double-minoring in Russian and Political Science.
 My current career goals are to be an immigration lawyer, but I’m going to take a gap year to work before applying to law school.